NSC Chairman Issues Update on World Cup Case Against DR Congo as FIFA Verdict Drags

 Nigerians have been waiting anxiously for the verdict as they want to know the fate of their national team at the global football event in June.

-NFF organises international matches for Super Eagles in March.
+The NFF organises international matches for the Super Eagles in March amid a pending petition with FIFA.
 Photo by Sebastien Bozon/AFP.

 Source: Getty Images

-FIFA's intercontinental playoffs is scheduled for March, and setting up games for the Super Eagles during that time suggests that the case could have reached a conclusive end.
+FIFA's intercontinental play-offs are scheduled for the same month, and setting up games for the Super Eagles during that time suggests that the case could have concluded.

-However, NFF had games lined up during the November international break of 2025, but were cancelled after the team qualified for the African playoff.
+However, the NFF had games lined up during the November international break of 2025, which were cancelled after the team qualified for the African playoff.

-The intercontinental playoff is about a month away and the world football governing body is yet to decide on the case, which began in December.
+The intercontinental playoff is about a month away, and the world football governing body is yet to decide on the case, which was filed last December.

 Source: Legit.ng